recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 ```plain
 mqtt/test Hello mqtt
 ```
 Try changing the topic to another one that's different from the "mqtt" prefix or try changing the password in the *passwd* file, and restart these two brokers.
-It's expected that the subscriber will not receive any messages sent from publisher.
+It's expected that the subscriber will not receive any messages sent from the publisher.

-Somehow, you can also allow the anonymous access to brokers although it's a little bit unsafe.
+Somehow, you can also allow anonymous access to brokers although it's a little bit unsafe.
 That will be much easier to set up the environment.
-For the broker which is accessible to subscribers, append these content to the configuration file and name it "mosquitto.conf2".
+For the broker which is accessible to subscribers, append this content to the configuration file and name it "mosquitto.conf2".
 ```ini
 listener 1883 172.20.1.92
 ```